-Did you know about 28% of Australian adolescents with type 1 diabetes meet the diagnostic criteria for an eating disorder – a serious mental illness which can range from anorexia nervosa, bulimia nervosa to patterns of disordered eating such as binge eating, excessive exercise or other methods of nutrient restriction.
-What isn’t often exposed at diagnosis is how much diabetes can affect the perception of body image for someone with type 1 or type 2 diabetes.
+Did you know about 28% of Australian adolescents with type 1 diabetes meet the diagnostic criteria for an eating disorder – which can range from anorexia to bulimia, binge eating, excessive exercise or nutrient restriction.
+What isn’t often exposed at diagnosis is how much diabetes can affect the perception of body image for people living with the condition.
+It affects those with type 1 or type 2 diabetes.

 Phoebe Wild, type 1

-So I took up yoga, pilates and zumba and started controlling my food intake even more tightly in the hopes of reducing my weight gain.
-Eventually I was starving myself to minimise my kilojoule intake, binge eating because of sugar cravings and the day I tried to make myself throw up – I knew something had to change.
+So I took up yoga, pilates and zumba and started controlling my food intake tightly in the hopes of reducing my weight gain.
+Eventually I was starving myself to minimise my kilojoule intake and binge eating because of sugar cravings.
+The day I tried to make myself throw up – I knew something had to change.

 The journey back from my negative body image and tight food control has been a gradual process.
 Over time I’ve improved my body image through my own research and I now have a lifestyle that controls my weight and BGLs healthily and lets me enjoy food.